ronitwilson/terraform-learn/Readme.md

 # Terraform Loops
 Saw that for each works in a particual way with aws_ingress rules(dynamic block), it accepts list but with aws_intsance(resource block) it expects a map or set

+# Terraform cloud
+* ability to run directly from git
+* there is a cli tool which gets connected to the backend
+* but the actual execution is in the cloud
+* so need to set the variables.possibility of terraform vars and environment vars